-– Second Fast Track designation for tipifarnib further highlights potential for tipifarnib to address unmet need for patients –
+– Fast Track designation highlights potential for tipifarnib to address unmet need for patients with HRAS mutant HNSCC –

 Fast Track designation is granted by the FDA for products that are intended for the treatment of serious or life-threatening disease or conditions, which demonstrate the potential to address an unmet medical need.
 The designation offers the opportunity for frequent interactions with the FDA to discuss the drug’s development plan and ensure collection of appropriate data needed to support drug approval, as well as eligibility for rolling submission of a New Drug Application.

-Kura Oncology’s lead drug candidate, tipifarnib, is a potent, selective farnesyl transferase inhibitor in-licensed from Janssen in December 2014.
-Previously, tipifarnib was studied in more than 5,000 cancer patients, showing compelling and durable anti-cancer activity in certain patient subsets.
-However, no molecular mechanism of action was determined that could explain its clinical activity across a range of solid tumor and hematologic indications.
-Leveraging advances in next-generation sequencing and emerging information about cancer genetics and tumor biology, Kura is seeking to identify those patients most likely to benefit from tipifarnib.
-The Company has received multiple issued patents for tipifarnib in the U.S. and foreign countries, including one issued by the U.S. Patent and Trademark Office in September 2019 that further extends Kura’s exclusivity to the use of any farnesyl transferase inhibitor for the treatment of CXCL12-expressing peripheral T-cell lymphoma and acute myeloid leukemia.
+Kura Oncology’s lead drug candidate, tipifarnib, is a potent, selective and orally bioavailable inhibitor of farnesyl transferase in-licensed from Janssen in December 2014.
+Previously, tipifarnib was studied in more than 5,000 cancer patients and showed compelling and durable anti-cancer activity in certain patient subsets; however, no molecular mechanism of action had been determined that could explain its clinical activity across a range of solid tumor and hematologic indications.
+Leveraging advances in next generation sequencing as well as emerging information about cancer genetics and tumor biology, the Company is seeking to identify those patients most likely to benefit from tipifarnib.
+Kura has received multiple issued patents for tipifarnib, providing patent exclusivity in the U.S. and foreign countries.

 About Kura Oncology

 Kura Oncology is a clinical-stage biopharmaceutical company committed to realizing the promise of precision medicines for the treatment of cancer.
-The Company’s pipeline consists of three clinical-stage, small molecule drug candidates that target cancer signaling pathways where there is a strong scientific and clinical rationale to improve outcomes by identifying those patients most likely to benefit from treatment.
-Kura’s lead drug candidate is tipifarnib, a farnesyl transferase inhibitor for which the Company is conducting a registration-directed trial in patients with recurrent or metastatic HRAS mutant HNSCC.
-The Company plans to conduct a second registration-directed trial in patients with advanced nodal lymphomas of TFH phenotype, including AITL.
-Kura’s pipeline also includes KO-947, an ERK inhibitor, and KO-539, a menin-MLL inhibitor, both of which are in early-stage clinical trials.
+The Company’s pipeline consists of small molecule drug candidates that target cancer signaling pathways where there is a strong scientific and clinical rationale to improve outcomes by identifying those patients most likely to benefit from treatment.
+Kura’s lead drug candidate is tipifarnib, a farnesyl transferase inhibitor, for which the Company is conducting a registration-directed trial in patients with recurrent or metastatic HRAS mutant HNSCC and plans to conduct a second registration-directed trial in patients with relapsed or refractory AITL and related lymphomas.
+Kura’s pipeline also includes KO-947, an ERK inhibitor, and KO-539, a menin-MLL inhibitor, both of which are currently in Phase 1 dose-escalation trials.
 For additional information about Kura, please visit the Company’s website at www.kuraoncology.com.

 This news release contains certain forward-looking statements that involve risks and uncertainties that could cause actual results to be materially different from historical results or from any future results expressed or implied by such forward-looking statements.
 Such forward-looking statements include statements regarding, among other things, the efficacy, safety and therapeutic potential of Kura’s product candidate tipifarnib, Kura’s potential for growth and the projected timing for full enrollment of the AIM-HN trial.
 Factors that may cause actual results to differ materially include the risk that compounds that appeared promising in early research or clinical trials do not demonstrate safety and/or efficacy in later preclinical studies or clinical trials, the risk that Kura Oncology may not obtain approval to market its product candidates, uncertainties associated with performing clinical trials, regulatory filings and applications, risks associated with reliance on third parties to successfully conduct clinical trials, the risks associated with reliance on outside financing to meet capital requirements, and other risks associated with the process of discovering, developing and commercializing drugs that are safe and effective for use as human therapeutics, and in the endeavor of building a business around such drugs.
 You are urged to consider statements that include the words “may,” “will,” “would,” “could,” “should,” “believes,” “estimates,” “projects,” “promise,” “potential,” “expects,” “plans,” “anticipated,” “intends,” “continues,” “designed,” “goal,” or the negative of those words or other comparable words to be uncertain and forward-looking.
 For a further list and description of the risks and uncertainties the company faces, please refer to the company’s periodic and other filings with the Securities and Exchange Commission, which are available at www.sec.gov.
 Such forward-looking statements are current only as of the date they are made, and Kura Oncology assumes no obligation to update any forward-looking statements, whether as a result of new information, future events or otherwise.